Safe Environment Training

 (English | Español)

-This form is used by the parish or school Safe Environment Coordinator to run background checks on volunteers and employees who have lived in the State of Michigan since their 18th birthday.
+This form is used by the parish or school Safe Environment Coordinator to run background checks on volunteers and employees who have lived in the State of Michigan at any point since their 18th birthday.
 All paid Church personnel (clergy, religious and lay people) are subject to a criminal history background check.
 Volunteers who are entrusted with contact with children, the elderly, or persons with disabilities are subject to a criminal history background check.

 Standards of Ministerial Behavior for working with children and young people: